 This bylaw establishes the Foothills County Subdivision and Development Appeal Board.
 This board is tasked with reviewing and rendering decisions on Subdivision and Development appeals.

 This bylaw requires that water be conserved and utilized in an efficient manner throughout the County and mandates that new residential and commercial construction connecting to County water systems incorporate low flow fixtures.
 This bylaw may directly impact decisions on development permits and may be considered when evaluating applications for plans or subdivisions where water servicing is to be provided by municipal water systems.

 Water Sewer Garbage Bylaw 195-2007

-This is a bylaw to regulate the installation, and operation of water and sewer systems in the M.D. and to levy fees and fines for water, sewer and garbage.
+This is a bylaw to regulate the installation, and operation of water and sewer systems in the County and to levy fees and fines for water, sewer and garbage.
 It mandates connection in locations where the service is supplied and the conditions under which the services may be extended.
 The bylaw also addresses metering and constructions standards.

 All policies can be found on the Resource Library Page under "Policies"

 Excessive Road Grade Policy